shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 place to begin: in particular we need the ability to identify sub-parts of an image of audio segment in order to cross-reference it.

-The basic syntatic format of the contextual note taking language takes the following form:
+The basic syntactic format of the contextual note taking language takes the following form: